lukovicaleksa/autonomous-driving-turtlebot-with-reinforcement-learning/README.md

 # Autonomous-Driving-Turtlebot-with-Reinforcement-Learning
-Implementation of Q-learning algorithm and Feedback control for mobile robot (turtlebot3_burger) in ROS.
+Implementation of Q-learning algorithm and Feedback control for the mobile robot (turtlebot3_burger) in ROS.

 Content: